 You might want to give it a try the next time you’re facing an important decision, meeting or want to think creatively about a new campaign or fundraising approach.

 But, if meditation isn’t for you, there are other techniques to try like writing reflective journals or generally focusing on minimising the background noise in your mind to become more awake to the present – what is happening now.
-There are plenty of resources and apps online to help you get started – though nothing has quite the same effect as working with another human being on developing your practice.
+There are plenty of resources and apps online to help you get started – we even have some audio meditation on our homepage if you'd like to give it a try.

 Of course, the greatest benefits are seen when mindfulness is integrated into the corporate culture where it can have a multiplying effect, impacting not only those who practice but those around them, creating a more self-aware, mature, reflective workspace.